-Interest and FX risk are hedged by specific investments with fixed interest rate using interes t rate and cross currency swaps.
+Interest and FX risk are hedged by specific investments with fixed interest rate using interest rate and cross currency swaps.
 The conditions of fair value hedges are exactly in line with conditions of the underlying hedged instruments.

-The negative fair value of the hedging instruments totaled CZK 213,586 thousand and CZK 106,272 thousand as at 31 December 2014 and 2013, respectively.
+The negative fair value of the hedging instruments totaled CZK 306,656 thousand and CZK 213,586 thousand as at 31 December 2015 and 2014, respectively.

-The impact of hedging swaps revaluation relating to the fair value hedging in profit/ loss was loss of CZK 49,676 thousand as at 31 December 2014, and of CZK 6,703 thousand as at 31 December 2013.
+The impact of hedging swaps revaluation relating to the fair value hedging in profit/ loss was a gain of CZK 22,055 thousand as at 31 December 2015, and loss of CZK 49,676 thousand as at 31 December 2014.
+The revaluation of the hedged bonds with an income statement effect was decrease of CZK 22,055 thousand and increase of CZK 49,676 thousand as at 31 December 2015 and 2014, respectively.